Japanese PM likely to offer India $42bn in investments during summit with Modi: report

-Japanese Prime Minister Fumio Kishida is expected to announce a plan to invest 5 trillion yen ($42 billion) in India over the next five years when he holds summit-level talks with Prime Minister Narendra Modi this evening, Nikkei Asia has reported.
+Japanese Prime Minister Fumio Kishida tonight pledged an investment of five trillion yen ($42bn) in India over five years in a summit-level meeting with Prime Minister Narendra Modi.

+The Japanese Prime Minister is on a two-day official visit to India on an invitation from Prime Minister Modi.
+Five MOUs were signed during the high-level summit in which Prime Minister Modi and Prime Minister Fumio Kishida along with the high-level officials were present.

+On this occasion, an MOU was signed between Suzuki Corporation and the government of Gujarat for setting up an electric car manufacturing unit there.

+The Japanese PM also hoped that Indo Japan cooperation would further increase in the fields of cyber security and clean energy.
+On a lighter note, Kishida said that now Japanese apples would be available in India and Japanese people would be able to enjoy Indian Mangoes.
+He wished for more people to people interaction, especially among the youth.
+He also invited Prime Minister Modi to the Quad Summit.

+Prime Minister Modi in his address thanked Japanese PM Kishida and said that he is an old friend of India and that Japan is one of the biggest investors in India.
+Japan, he said, has invested heavily in India’s flagship infrastructure projects like the Mumbai Ahmedabad Bullet train which is the testimony of strong India Japan relations.

-Kishida is visiting New Delhi at Modi’s invitation for the 14th India-Japan annual summit which will take up various bilateral issues as well as global developments, particularly the Russia-Ukraine conflict.
-This will be the Japanese PM’s first meeting with Modi in his new role.
-He has met the Indian leader when he was Japan’s foreign minister.
+Prime Minister of Japan Fumio Kishida is visiting New Delhi at Modi’s invitation for the 14th India-Japan annual summit.
+Several bilateral issues as well as global developments, particularly the Russia-Ukraine conflict were discussed by the two leaders during the summit.
+This was the Japanese PM’s first meeting with Modi in his new role.
+He had met the Indian leader when he was Japan’s foreign minister.

 “I am heading out on a visit to India and then Cambodia.
 Russia’s aggression against Ukraine is an outrage that undermines the very foundation of the order of the international community, including Asia,” Kishida said before embarking on his visit to India.